Ch-i/Climate-peace/README.md

 This repository is created with the aim of synchronizing and stacking datasets and scripts for Climate Peace.

-Research group based in the Architectural Association
+Research group based at the Architectural Association